edcasillas/unity-common-utils/README.md

 ## Update ##

 1. Open the Package Manager in Unity (menu Window / Package Manager).
-2. Look for the "Common Utils for Unity" package in the list pf installed packages and select it.
+2. Look for the "Common Utils for Unity" package in the list of installed packages and select it.
 3. Press the "Update" button.

 Alternatively, you can manually remove the version lock the Package Manager creates in Packages/manifest.json so when it runs again it gets the newest version.
 The lock looks like this: